kiva/protocol-integration-tests/README.md

    ```
 4. Make sure to update the `AUTH0_DOMAIN` in `demo_controller/test.env` and `fsp_controller/test.env`, using the same
    value you provided in the previous step.
+5. If you have not already, pull the Aries Cloudagent Python (AcaPy) image from Docker.
+    ```
+    docker pull bcgovimages/aries-cloudagent:py36-1.16-1_0.7.1
+    ```

 ## How to Run the Tests